What's in your Progress Monitoring Playbook?

 Student Literacy Assessment Portfolios will guide your learners (and you) in seeing how they are growing as readers and writers.

 Many young learners benefit from seeing a visual picture of a new concept or skill.
-Literacy Assessment Portfolios will help create that visual picture of a student’s growth in reading and writing.
+Literacy Assessment Portfolios will help create a visual picture of a student’s growth in reading and writing.

 All students learn differently and grow at different rates.

 Literacy Portfolios are a way to track student progress throughout the school year.
-This is the place to determine strengths and weaknesses for each learner in reading and writing.
-This assessment tool will travel from grade to grade to document their progress.
+This is the place to determine the strengths and weaknesses of each learner in reading and writing.
+This assessment tool will travel from grade to grade to document their progress..

 ✅What A Literacy Portfolio Looks Like